Print friendly version

 History Of Partnership

 BHW was approached in 2005 and in 2007 commenced funding.
-In the first year 100 of the 193 registered children were sent to school and in the second year this number rose to some 145 children.
+In the first year 100 of the 193 registered children were sent to school and in the second year this number rose to 145 children.
 In 2011 it was realised that when the orphans finish primary school and need to go to secondary school the costs became very high.
 The Board therefore decided to reduce the number of primary school fees paid for and aim at helping families with secondary boarding school fees.
 (Note: the students have to board as the nearest secondary school is 100km away.)

 Beneficiaries